 Feng Shui and wastewater...

-A recent article regarding Feng Shui blocking a storm water pipe in Auckland, brought to our attention an interesting topic – the Resource Management Act might be used to address multi-cultural impacts that are not just effects on the environment, but that affect cultural wellbeing.
+An article regarding Feng Shui blocking a storm water pipe in Auckland, brought to our attention an interesting topic – the Resource Management Act might be used to address multi-cultural impacts that are not just effects on the environment, but that affect cultural wellbeing.

 “The RMA clearly includes the concept of cultural wellbeing in the definition of sustainable management – see Cook Island Community Centre v Hastings DC, W1/1994.
 This covers Maori and non Maori, but with little other case law guidance for dealing with non Maori matters.
 The definition of the environment in s2 of the RMA includes the cultural, which by definition must include spiritual lore and customs… The debate has mostly hitherto ignored Pakeha and other ‘spiritual’ beliefs about land which do not have ‘status,’ but conceivably do in terms of cultural wellbeing, stewardship, heritage and possibly in future, intrinsic values, finite characteristics and quality of the environment... there is a potential for more general recognition of non tangible or metaphysical beliefs by the courts.
 The case law in the non Maori context is still thin, although the legislation appears to provide for such avenues.”

 An abbreviated excerpt taken from an article entitled: “Marking a place for taniwha in culture and law" by Rob Harris, Resource Consents Officer, Nelson City which can be found here.